 In search of Sita by Malashri Lal & Namita Gokhale

 There is a detailed analysis of various forms and interpretations of Sita, as a woman and as a Goddess.
-There is a comparison between her and other women in the Ramanyan and Mahabharat.
+There is a comparison between her and other women in the Ramayana and Mahabharat.
 There is a contemporary look at her through fiction, through imaginary letters and through putting her in new media like animation.
-Editors have explored various mediums to explore the myth of Sita and have done that quite successfully.
+Editors Namita Gokhale and Malashri Lal have explored various mediums to explore the myth of Sita and have done that quite successfully.
 The voices in the book are of various people, making it a multi-dimensional analysis.

-Such subjects can never be complete, but this is a pretty comprehensive attempt to look at the Sita from many angles.
+Such subjects can never be complete, but this is a pretty comprehensive attempt to look at the Sita from various angles.
 I think most women would find many resonances with various life events of Sita.
 Sometimes these would guide today’s women into taking decisions and sometimes they would provide some insights.
-You would be amazed at the fact that a story that is as old as humans still echoes the same ethos and pathos.
-We continue to have face the similar dilemmas in our lives.
-Can you imagine how deep rooted our conditionings would be and probably this is what makes it very difficult for us to change them.
+You would be amazed at the fact that a story that is as old as humans can still echo the same ethos and pathos.
+We continue to face the similar dilemmas in our lives.
+Can you imagine how deep-rooted our conditioning would be and probably this is what makes it very difficult for us to change them?

 Buy In search of Sita by Malashri Lal & Namita Gokhale from Amazon India

 I would recommend this book to those who are intrigued by Indian mythology and to women who would love to see the reflections of their own lives in Sita’s life.